crabman84/torque-vectoring/README.md

 #### 1.   "+": to show code(should be not a small amount )) was added
 #### 2.   "-": to show code(should be not a small amount ) was taken away
-#### 3.   "o": to show code was changed(stuf may have been deleted and may have been added but nothing major has been added or deleted)
+#### 3.   "o": to show code was changed(stuff may have been deleted and may have been added but nothing major has been added or deleted)

 ## How to add your new code to the Git repo: